Grinnell College: Athletics

 The school's varsity sports teams are named the Pioneers.
 They participate in eighteen intercollegiate sports at the NCAA Division III level and in the Midwest Conference.
 In addition, Grinnell has several club sports teams that compete in non-varsity sports such as volleyball, sailing, water polo, ultimate and rugby union.

 Nearly one-third of recent Grinnell graduates participated in at least one of varsity sports while attending the college and the college has led the Midwest Conference in the total number of Academic All-Conference honorees in last four years (as of 2021).

 The Grinnell Pioneers won the first game of intercollegiate football west of the Mississippi when they beat the University of Iowa 24–0 on November 16, 1889.
-A stone marker still stands in Grinnell Field marking the event.
+A marker on Abe H. Rosenbloom Field, where Grinnell College's football team now plays, commemorates this victory.

 The men's water polo team, known as the Wild Turkeys, were runners-up in the 2007 College Water Polo Association (CWPA) Division III Collegiate National Club Championships hosted by Lindenwood University in St. Charles, Missouri.
 They also qualified for the tournament in 2008, 2009, 2011, 2013, and 2014.
 The Men's Ultimate team, nicknamed the Grinnellephants, qualified in 2008 for its first Division III National Championship in Versailles, Ohio.
 The Women's Ultimate team, nicknamed The Sticky Tongue Frogs, tied for third place in the 2010 Division III National Championship in Appleton, Wisconsin.
 The success was repeated in 2011 when the men's team placed third in 2011 Division III National Championship in Buffalo.